elf4j/elf4j/README.md

         "Object");
 ```

-Per the lambda expression syntax requirement, the downcast of `Supplier/Supplier<?>/Supplier<String>` here is necessary
+Note that the downcast of `Supplier/Supplier<?>/Supplier<String>` here is necessary per lambda expression syntax
-because this lambda is used as a parameter declared as an `Object` rather than a functional interface.
+requirement because this lambda is used as a parameter declared as an `Object` rather than a functional interface.
+No
+need of downcast if the `Supplier` function is passed as a reference instead of a lambda expression.

 ## For API Users - Sample Usage